JuvGut/Heart-Seg-Lmk-Det/Documentation/Dataset_preparation.md

 ### Step 3: Split dataset
 This script takes the imagesTr, labelsTr, and landmarksTr folders and generates the imagesTs, labelsTs, and landmarksTs folders, containing 20% of the total data as a test set.
 This ensures there is a test set of unseen data.

-Run create_datalist.py with the following command:
+Run it with the following command:

 ```
 python split_dataset.py /path/to/Dataset